UNIVERSE-HPC/course-material/scientific_computing/linear_algebra/02-gaussian-elimination.md

 ## Gaussian Elimination

-Consider the problem: Find $x, y,z$ such that
+Consider the problem: Find $x, y, z$ such that

 $$
 \begin{aligned}